Learn the easiest ways to braid manes with this step-by-step tutorial.

 Remove the yarn from the needle.
 Grasp one piece of yarn in each hand.
 Tie two, single knots under the braid as shown in the photograph below.

-Trim yarn pieces close to braid.
+Trim yarn pieces close to the braid.

 French braid the forelock for a polished look.